Idrinth/1984/README.md

 ### dist/home/*.kill

 Contains the export statement to permanently disable this specific instance of the script.
-Use kill afterwards.
 Do NOT lose this file, since disabling is hard to do otherwise.

 ### dist/source/*.sh